Generic Name: sumatriptan succinate

 - For adults, the usual dose is a single injection given just below the skin.

-- You should give an injection as soon as the symptoms of your headache start, but it may be given at any time during a migraine attack.
+- You should give an injection as soon as the symptoms of your headache start, but it may be given at any time during a migraine or cluster headache attack.

 - If you did not get any relief after the first injection, do not give a second injection without first talking with your healthcare provider.

-- You can take a second injection 1 hour after the first injection, but not sooner, if your headache came back after your first injection.
+- If your headache comes back or you only get some relief after your first injection, you can take a second injection 1 hour after the first injection, but not sooner.

 - Do not take more than 12 mg in a 24-hour period.